 What is term 100 life insurance?

-Term 100 life insurance is a type of long-term coverage that combines the best features of term life and permanent life insurance: affordability and lifelong coverage.
+Term 100 life insurance is a type of long-term coverage that combines the best features of insurance: affordability and lifelong coverage.
 Despite its name, term 100 insurance provides coverage without an expiry date.
 However, unlike permanent life plans, term 100 life policies do not accumulate cash value, nor do they earn dividends.
-Absence of these features help keep the cost low.
+The lack of these features help keep the cost low.

 Term 100 insurance is also unique in another sense.
-While the coverage lasts the entirety of your life, the premiums stop when you turn 100.
+While the coverage lasts the entirety of your life, you only pay premiums until you turn 100.

 With a term 100 plan, you will not have to worry about renewing it again and again, which is often the case with term life plans.
 As such, it is the closest thing to buy-it-forget-it life insurance.
 You buy once and are covered for the rest of your life, although you must pay premiums on time until the age of 100 to maintain coverage.

-Term to 100 is cheaper than whole life insurance but costs more than term life insurance.
+Term 100 life insurance is cheaper than whole life insurance but costs more than term life insurance.
 The cost of coverage depends on many factors.
 Some of these are in your control (like lifestyle choices), while others are not (like your age and gender).
 You will likely have to undergo a medical exam and answer several health questions to prove eligibility, though some providers may allow you to omit it.
-But keep in mind that no-medical permanent life insurance plans usually come with a higher price tag.
+This makes term 100 life insurance a flexible option for many.
+But keep in mind that no-medical permanent life insurance policies such as, whole life insurance, usually come with a higher price tag.

-Coverage options can vary from as little as $50,000 to a few millions of dollars, depending on the insurance carrier.
+Coverage options for term 100 life insurance can vary from as little as $50,000 to a few millions of dollars, depending on the insurance carrier.
 Some insurers may also give you the option to add various riders — add-ons that help you customize the policy according to your specific needs.
-Some of the most common riders available with term 100 insurance plans include accidental and accelerated death benefit rider and critical illness benefit rider.
+Some of the most common riders available with term 100 insurance plans and permanent life insurance policies include accidental and accelerated death benefit rider and critical illness benefit rider.
 In most cases, riders come with additional costs, so choose only those that you really need.
 Click the button below to discover how much coverage you need.

 How much does term 100 cost?

-Term 100 life insurance is cheaper than whole life insurance and costlier than term life insurance plans.
+Term 100 life insurance is cheaper than whole life insurance and costlier than term life insurance policies.
 How much such a policy will cost you, however, depends on various factors.
 These include:

 Healthier, younger applicants usually receive the best rates.
 Compared to men, women get a better deal because women's life span is 8% longer than men's, on average.